 On September 24 2009, The Last Guardian made a highly-anticipated appearance at Tokyo Game Show on the first day, albeit in limited form.
 While there was still no playable demo present, a new trailer was shown, revealing a few more scenes of gameplay.
 Another batch of screenshots were also released, in addition to a short behind-the-scenes look at the game's development featuring Ueda.

-At TGS '10, Ueda announced a late 2011 release for the game, but by April 2011, a post on the EU PlayStation blog revelaled a delay to both this and the ICO/SotC re-release, the reason being "to provide more challenging and better quality of content to users and to fulfill First Party Studio’s obligations".
-The new release window is to be announced later.
+At TGS 2010, Ueda announced a late 2011 release for the game, but by April 2011, a post on the EU PlayStation blog revealed a delay to both The Last Guardian and The Ico & Shadow of the Colossus Collection.
+The reason provided was "to provide more challenging and better quality of content to users and to fulfill First Party Studio’s obligations".

 On February 13, 2013, Shuhei Yoshida announced a significant amount of work on The Last Guardian had to be completely redone.
 “At one point we felt that it would be produced for a certain time period.
 That was the time we prematurely talked about the launch window.
 But it turned out the technical issues are much harder to solve.
 So the engineering team had to go back and re-do some of the work they had done.”